Secret scanning

 Viewing alerts for a repository

-If Advanced Security was recently enabled for your repository, you may see a card indicating that Advanced Security is still scanning your repository.
+If Advanced Security was recently enabled for your repository, you might see a card indicating that Advanced Security is still scanning your repository.

 Once the scan is complete, any results are displayed.
 A single alert gets generated for each detected unique credential, across all branches and history of your repository.
 There are no branch filters as they're rolled up into one alert.